leomdesouza/node-petri-project/README.md

 The concept of transitions is variable atributes.

 # System Modeling
-This file to be open needs the Tapaal Software..
+This file to be open needs the Tapaal Software.